-The Budget Message and Executive Summary is submitted by the County Judge who is the budget officer of Smith County.
+The Budget Message and Executive Summary is submitted by the Smith County Budget Officer.
 The purpose of this message is to highlight the issues and priorities that were the driving force behind decisions reflected in this document.

 The community profile section of this document includes some interesting statistical and historical data about Smith County.